• Skip to main content

 Target muscles: Quadriceps, hamstrings, gluteus maximus, deltoids, trapezius, erector spinae, biceps, forearms.

 If you only have time for one tennis strength exercise, the power clean should be it.
+Power cleans work almost every muscle in your body, teaching them to become more explosive.

-While this is a technically challenging exercise, if you start light and spend a few weeks practicing, you’ll quickly find that it is also very rewarding.
+Working on your power clean will build strength, power, and speed throughout your body.
+While this is a technically challenging exercise, if you start light and spend a few weeks practicing, you’ll quickly find it very rewarding.

 However, you MUST be able to do a good deadlift before trying to try power cleans.